Coaching Directors at Newington

 Rob is an Old Newingtonian, having completed Year 12 in 1982.
 He returned to the College in 2003 teaching Mathematics.

 Rob has been involved in many co-curricular activities at Newington.
 As well as coaching rugby he was the coordinator of the GPS fours, coaching the first and second IV’s for many years.
-Rob is also very active in the Cadet Unit and is the current 2IC and Training Officer.
-He is a qualified scuba instructor and runs courses for the boys in Year 10.
+Rob is also very active in the Cadet Unit and is a qualified scuba instructor, running courses for the boys in Year 10.

 In the summer of 2010 Rob changed sports from rowing to rifle shooting, coaching small bore.
 With Newington re-entering the large bore GPS competition in 2012 the sport at the college has continued to grow.
 The boys are now able to shoot larger calibre as well as experience some of the best facilities for shooting in the country.